TechWiz-3/linksafe/README.md

 `https://example.com` and `http://localhost` are automatically ignored

 Each directory to be scanned must be specified directly, otherwise only the root dir will be scanned and subdirs will be ignored.
+At the same time, if you want the root dir AND subdirs to be scanned, remember to include a `.` as part of the list.

-Files and or links can be whitelist i.e. ignore
+Files and or links can be whitelisted i.e. ignored.

+Please note, with repos with a lot of links, a scan can take a LONG time, even up to 40+ minutes.

 ## Todo
 - [ ] Recognition of remove yt videos